techfolios/techfolios.github.io/docs/user-guide/essay-and-project-tips.md

 ## One paragraph is not enough

 Writing two or three sentences is rarely enough to adequately describe a project or essay.
 You generally want two to three paragraphs.

+## Projects don't need to have code

+If you are a computer science student, you might jump to the conclusion that "Projects" means "Software Projects".

+Instead, think of Projects as descriptions of "Significant Endeavors", some of which will (ideally) involve technologu, but which might involve other things as well.

+In some cases, your best "significant endeavors" so far might all be school projects.
+That’s not automatically bad: some school projects can be very complex, require innovation and ingenuity, and provide a good showcase for your skills.

+In other cases, you might decide to reach outside your school experiences.
+Perhaps you worked for a non-profit for a summer building low-income housing.
+That might constitute an excellent "project" even though there’s no code associated with it, if you acquired significant project management or "maker" skills or whatever from the experience.

+Game play can potentially yield a project (but be careful with this one!).
+For example, if you built some kind of substantial environment in Minecraft, that could certainly qualify as a project if it demonstrates your artistic and/or other kinds of skills.

+If you worked on an art project or a music project or a video project that took a substantial amount of time and that helped you develop a technical or aesthetic capability, then that might be a good subject for a project.

+Note that when you first develop a professional portfolio, you are bootstrapping with the three best projects you can find from your background.
+Part of your ongoing professional development will be to "cultivate" your project page: adding new projects, and maybe removing others as you decide they are no longer "over threshold" as representations of your accomplishments.